chrisloy/akka-ec2/README.md

 A sample application which demonstrates how to run an auto-scaling cluster in Amazon EC2, including code for discovery of sibling nodes at startup time.

+There is an explanation of the approach taken in [this blog post](http://chrisloy.net/2014/05/11/akka-cluster-ec2-autoscaling.html).

 Build
 -----